 Access reviewers in IdentityNow receive certification recommendations for entitlements, roles, and access profiles.
-Recommendations are not available for role composition certifications.
+Recommendations are not available for role composition or uncorrelated accounts certifications.
 Certification recommendations are enabled by default.

 Admins and Certification Admins can control whether or not access reviewers see certification recommendations as follows: